Charlton Athletic W.F.C.

-Charlton Athletic Women's Football Club (CAWFC) is an English professional women's football club based in Charlton, south-east London.
-The club play in the Women's Super League 2 (WSL2), the second tier of English women's football.
+Charlton Athletic Women's Football Club (CAWFC) is an English professional women's football club based in Charlton, south-east London, England.
+The club play in the Women's Super League (WSL), the highest tier of English women's football.
+Since 2024, CAWFC have played all of their home matches at The Valley.

 Founded in 1991 as Bromley Borough, the club was also formerly known as Croydon Women's F.C.
-(1994–2000) and Charlton Athletic (2000–2007).
-During this period, it became one of the most successful women's teams in England.
+(1994–2000) before being taken over by Charlton Athletic in 2000.
+During this period, it became one of the most successful women's teams in England, winning the FA Cup in 2005 and the League Cup in 2004 and 2006.
+In the early to mid-2000s, the team was considered part of the "top three" in English women's football, alongside Arsenal and Fulham.
 Following the parent club's relegation from the Premier League, the women's team was controversially disbanded in the summer of 2007, causing almost all of the senior squad to depart.
-A rescue sponsorship package was subsequently arranged, allowing the women's setup to continue under new management.
+A rescue sponsorship package was subsequently arranged, allowing the women's setup to continue, initially under the management of the Charlton Athletic Community Trust.

 CAWFC won the FA Women's Premier League Southern Division title in 2017–18.
-On 27 May 2018, they beat Northern Division champions Blackburn Rovers Ladies FC 2–1 in a play-off final at Bramall Lane, Sheffield, and gained promotion to the FA Women's Championship for the 2018–19 season.
+On 27 May 2018, they beat Northern Division champions Blackburn Rovers Ladies 2–1 in the play-off final at Bramall Lane, Sheffield, and gained promotion to the FA Women's Championship for the 2018–19 season.
+The club were promoted in the 2025–26 season to the WSL, after defeating Leicester City on penalties in the promotion play-off.

-In July 2023, the club was sold to SE7 Partners, a UK-based subsidiary of Global Football Partners.
-Since 2024, CAWFC have played their home matches at The Valley, the stadium of the men's senior team.

 History

 Bromley Borough

 The team was formed in 1991 as Bromley Borough by disaffected members of Millwall Lionesses' WFA Cup winning squad.
 The team broke up in the aftermath of that success and Hope Powell moved with team mate Sue Law to form a new club.
 They were initially led by Richard Hall with the support of Dan "Le Phyz" Kane.
 Beginning in the South East Counties League, the club quickly progressed through the divisions.
 After adding England player Brenda Sempare in 1992, Bromley Borough won all 16 matches in the South East Counties League Division One, scoring 142 goals in the process.
 The team also reached the semi-final of the Women's FA Cup, where they lost 2–0 to treble-winning Arsenal.
 In 1993–94 Bromley Borough won the National League Division One South by ten points, securing promotion into the top flight of English women's football.
 Although they were handed a chastening 10–1 defeat by Doncaster Belles in the fifth round of the FA Women's Cup.
 Following a swift rise through the divisions, the club won promotion into the National Premier League.